freenit-framework/doc/docs/frontend/01store.md

 ### User

-Store to handle roles.
+Store to handle users.
 It has following methods:

 * `fetchAll(page, perpage)` - fetch `perpage` users at a time
 * `create(fields)` - create user from `fields` (JS object with user data)